IliaZubov/Data-Modeling/README.md

   * We must retain past loyalty levels for accurate reporting and historical analysis.

 <img width="2151" height="791" alt="Data Model drawio (6)" src="https://github.com/user-attachments/assets/b7531dab-88cd-46be-8c6e-f5c7489cc89e" />

+<h2>Exercise 4</h2>
+<b>When moving data from Azure PostgreSQL into Power BI, it is often best practice to perform the main transformations inside the database first.
+This includes creating SQL views such as a fact table (orders + order lines) and dimension tables (products with suppliers and categories).
+By preparing the data model in SQL rather than inside Power BI, the analytics process becomes more efficient, more manageable, and easier to maintain.</b>

+Performing transformations in SQL before bringing the data into Power BI leads to:
+  * Faster performance
+  * Cleaner modeling
+  * Consistent business logic
+  * Less complexity inside Power BI